Transportation Energy Futures Study

-The project addresses high-priority questions to inform transportation energy strategies, priorities, and investments.
+The study addresses high-priority questions to inform transportation energy strategies, priorities, and investments.
 Research and analysis identifies near-term actions that support long-term energy goals.
-The project looks beyond technology to examine the marketplace, consumer behavior, industry capabilities, and infrastructure.
+The study looks beyond technology to examine the marketplace, consumer behavior, industry capabilities, and infrastructure.
 More information on the project can be found in the TEF fact sheet, analysis snapshot, annotated overview presentation, and slides-only overview.

-The project is organized in four research areas: light-duty vehicles, non-light-duty vehicles, fuels, and transportation demand.
+The study is organized in four research areas: light-duty vehicles, non-light-duty vehicles, fuels, and transportation demand.
 Findings are detailed in a series of nine reports, including:

 - Non-Cost Barriers to Consumer Adoption of New Light-Duty Vehicle Technologies